konradotto/car-steering/README.md

 6. Once the code is reviewed and proved stable on `develop`, create a pull request to merge develop with `master`.
 7. Delete the feature branch and close the issue.

-### Bugfixing
+### Fixing Bugs

-Our workflow for bugfixing or the removal of unwanted behaviour from our project contains the following steps:
+Our workflow for fixing bugs or removing unwanted behaviour from our project consists of the following steps:

 1. Detect a unwanted behaviour.
 This will usually happen one of the following ways:
     - Author observes unintended behaviour